AClain/astro-blog/src/pages/posts/learn-git-intro.md

 ## Git tracks content not files

-Many revision control systems provide an <InlineCode>add</InlineCode> command that tells the system to start tracking changes to a new file.
-Git's <InlineCode>add</InlineCode> command does something simpler and more powerful: <InlineCode>git add</InlineCode> is used both for new and newly modified files, and in both cases it takes a snapshot of the given files and stages that content in the index, ready for inclusion in the next commit**.**
+Many revision control systems provide an `add` command that tells the system to start tracking changes to a new file.
+Git's `add` command does something simpler and more powerful: `git add` is used both for new and newly modified files, and in both cases it takes a snapshot of the given files and stages that content in the index, ready for inclusion in the next commit**.**

 # Viewing project history